E-Vertin/GNU-Linux-Guides/README.md

 This project is a collection of installation guides, tips, and tricks for some GNU/Linux distributions.
 It is intended for users who are new to GNU/Linux.

-The guides are written by contributors, and are mainly based on our experience tinkering around with these distributions.
+The guides are written by contributors, and are mainly based on our experience of tinkering around with these distributions.
 We aim to provide clear and concise instructions that are easy to follow.
-If you have any questions or suggestions, feel free to open an **issue** or submit a **pull request**.
+If you have any questions or suggestions, feel free to open an **Issue** or submit a **Pull request**.

 ## Table of Contents